 Batteries are not needed because of point #4 above.
 Any excess solar energy that you generate can be sold back to your retailer for a credit.
 So rather then store your energy in a battery bank, you can sell it and make money from it.

-With that said, if you want or need backup power when the grid goes down or you live off-grid, then batteries are an ideal means of retaining your standard of living.
+With that said, if you want or need backup power when the grid goes down or you want to experience off-grid living with solar power, then batteries are an ideal means of retaining your standard of living.

 One common misconception is that the solar panels will pay for themselves in three to five years and will make you rich.
 Another equally unfortunate misconception is that solar panels will never pay for themselves and are a poor investment.